Amsterdam/signals/api/README.md

 ===============

 Settings for all different environments are defined in `app/signals/settings/...`.
 The file `base.py` contains all the default settings.
-Defaults should be production ready, you can override this, if needed, in one of the other specific settings files (e.g. `testing`).
+Defaults should be production ready.
+You can override this, if needed, in one of the other specific settings files (e.g. `testing`).

 Current available settings: